 Where a complainant requests that a name or other identifiable information not be shared with the respondent or that no formal action be taken, the College will balance this request with its dual obligations to provide a safe and non-discriminatory environment for all College community members and to afford a respondent fundamental fairness by providing notice and an opportunity to respond before action is taken against a respondent.

 In the event that a complainant does not wish to proceed with an investigation or judicial resolution, the Title IX coordinator, in consultation with the Title IX team, will determine, based on the available information, including any investigative report, whether the investigation or judicial resolution proceedings should nonetheless go forward.
-In making this determination, the College will consider, among other factors, whether the complainant has requested confidentiality; whether the complainant wants to participate in an investigation or judicial hearing; the severity and impact of the sexual assault or harassment; the respective ages of the parties; whether the complainant is a minor under the age of 18; whether the respondent has admitted to the sexual assault or harassment; whether the respondent has a pattern of committing sexual assault or harassment; the existence of independent evidence; and the extent of prior remedial methods taken with the respondent.
+In making this determination, the College will consider, among other factors, whether the complainant has requested confidentiality; whether the complainant wants to participate in an investigation or judicial hearing; the severity and impact of the sexual misconduct; the respective ages of the parties; whether the complainant is a minor under the age of 18; whether the respondent has admitted to the sexual misconduct; whether the respondent has a pattern of committing sexual misconduct; the existence of independent evidence; and the extent of prior remedial methods taken with the respondent.

 The College will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation, but its ability to do so may be limited based on the nature of the request by the complainant.
 The College will assess any barriers to proceeding, including retaliation, and will inform the complainant that Title IX prohibits retaliation and the College will take strong responsive action to protect the complainant.
 Where the College is unable to take action consistent with the request of the complainant, a member of the Title IX team will communicate with the complainant about the College’s chosen course of action.